-If you’re leading an SAP team or group of consultants and want to help them stay on top of SAP’s ever-expanding solution library, you’ve likely looked for SAP training courses or other SAP online training.
+If you’re leading an SAP team or group of consultants and want to help them stay on top of SAP’s ever-expanding solution library, you’ve likely looked for SAP training courses or other online SAP training.

-These can be expensive and, in the case of in-person training, limited to a specific time and place.
+These can be expensive and, in the case of in-person SAP training, limited to a specific time and place.
 Worse yet, when working on a project for a client it just isn’t possible to take time off to find the solution to a problem.
 Searching Google can help, but oftentimes this provides too many resources to sort through.
 A good on-the-go toolset needs to include high-quality, instantly accessible troubleshooting help as well as the ability to let team members learn at their own pace and on their own time.

 Traditional print books help meet the latter need, but can only partially meet the former.
 E-books, however, meet both.
 And an e-book subscription provides everything in spades.

 In this post, let’s highlight three major benefits that SAP e-book subscriptions have for SAP learners that other training resources don’t.

 Project teams and consultants working on SAP implementations know that things seldom go according to plan.
 This is, for example, because finicky legacy systems may not act the way one would expect, or a new system has functionality laid out in a different menu path.

 Since the world of SAP is very large, it may not be obvious what the right troubleshooting step is.
 If such an issue was discovered in an in-person training session, it would be easy to brainstorm with peers or ask the trainer what to do.
 But in the field, this just isn’t possible.
 If you’re part of a small team or working on the project yourself, you need easily accessible information from the experts.
 That’s where e-books come in.